faridamajidli/STUDENT2STUDENT/README.md

 Main Code:

-After running the main code, the user will officially access our platform.
+After running the main code, you will officially access our platform.
 You will be welcomed and asked several questions on the following 3 sections:

-1. The Account
-2. Tutoring
-3. Notes
+* The Account: Sign up or Log in
+* Giving and Receiving Tutoring
+* Uploading and Downloading Notes

+You will have to input you choices.
+After the choices are validated, the respective action will be carried out and you will be asked more questions based on your choice.

 # Credits

 The authors of this project are:
-Mahika Vats
+1. Mahika Vats
-Mehdi Zaid
+2. Mehdi Zaid
-Maria Al-Sawalha
+3. Maria Al-Sawalha
-Delphine Troje
+4. Delphine Troje
-Fernando Pascual
+5. Fernando Pascual
-Farida Majidli
+6. Farida Majidli